SillyTavern/SillyTavern-Docs/Usage/Core Concepts/advancedformatting.md

 6. AI21 API: GPT-3.5 turbo (default, fast) or API tokenizer (if toggled on, can cause slowdowns!).
 7. Fallback tokenizer: GPT-3.5 turbo tokenizer.

+#### Additional Tokenizers

+!!! warning Warning
+This content describes a pre-release version and is subject to change.
+!!!

+These tokenizers are not included in the default installation due to their size A one-time download is required when they're used for the first time.

+1. Qwen2 tokenizer.
+2. Command-R tokenizer.
+Used by Cohere source in Chat Completion.

+If you don't want to use internet downloads, the opt-out option exists in config.yaml: `enableDownloadableTokenizers`.
+Set to `false` to disable downloads.

+You can also download tokenizers manually from the [SillyTavern-Tokenizers](https://github.com/SillyTavern/SillyTavern-Tokenizers) repository.
+Download the JSON files and put them in the `_cache` subdirectory of your data root, the path is `./data/_cache` by default.
+Create the `_cache` directory if it doesn't exist.
+After that, restart the SillyTavern server to re-initialize tokenizers.

+If the required tokenizer model is not cached and downloads are disabled, a fallback tokenizer (Llama 3) will be used for counting.

 ### Token Padding

 **Important: This section doesn't apply to Chat Completions API.
 SillyTavern will always use a matching tokenizer for these models.**